-When it comes to getting the most from a minimalist boho nursery scheme, it's important to make the most of the design details you do include.
-'Layering with vintage finds, such as a beautiful chest of drawers, a wall shelf or a reupholstered armchair can add so much to a space,' suggests interior designer Rebecca Wakefield of Studio Fortnum (opens in new tab).
+When it comes to getting the most from a neutral nursery scheme, it's important to make the most of the design details you do include.
+'Layering with vintage finds, such as a beautiful chest of drawers, a wall shelf or a reupholstered armchair can add so much to a space,' suggests interior designer Rebecca Wakefield of Studio Fortnum.

 'In terms of textiles, pick embroidered cushions for a handcrafted feel, while Kantha quilts can really help create a layered and eclectic look,' she continues.